apostrophecms/docs/docs/guide/custom-login-requirements.md

 Each distinct requirement also has browser-side code, which is implemented as a Vue component.
 As explained in the [custom UI guide](../custom-ui.md), Vue components intended for the admin UI (including login requirements) must be placed in the `ui/apos/components` subdirectory of a module in the project.
 For this purpose they are typically placed in the `modules/@apostrophecms/login/ui/apos/components` module at project level, or in an npm module that enhances `@apostrophecms/login` via `improve`.

 The developer is responsible for the appearance of the component.
 For `beforeSubmit` requirements, the component will appear at the bottom of the login form itself.
-For `afterSubmit` requirements, it will appear on its own, after the Login button is clicked, although password verification has not happened yet.
-For `afterPasswordVerified` requirements, the appearance is the same as for `afterSubmit`, although password verification has been completed at this point.
-If there are multiple `afterSubmit` and `afterPasswordVerified` requirements, the user will see them presented one at a time, with the `afterSubmit` requirements completed first.
+For `afterPasswordVerified` requirements, it will appear on its own, after the Login button is clicked and the password is verified.
+If there are multiple `afterPasswordVerified` requirements, the user will see them presented one at a time.
+Transitions are provided by Apostrophe and do not need to be included in login requirement components.

 Each component is responsible for:

 * Presenting its own UI, if any.
-Note that `afterSubmit` and `afterPasswordVerified` requirements will appear in isolation, one at a time, while any UI for `beforeSubmit` components will appear simultaneously with the login form.
+Note that `afterPasswordVerified` requirements will appear in isolation, one at a time, while any UI for `beforeSubmit` components will appear simultaneously with the login form.
 * Accepting the properties of the object returned by the server-side `props(req)` function as props.
 * Emitting a `done` event with a payload providing proof that the requirement has been met.
 This proof is accessible to the `verify(req)` function on the server side as `req.body.requirements.RequirementName`.
-In the case of `afterSubmit` and `afterPasswordVerified` requirements, the `done` event should not be emitted until the user has indicated their response is complete in some way.
+In the case of `afterPasswordVerified` requirements, the `done` event should not be emitted until the user has indicated their response is complete in some way.
+* `beforeSubmit` requirements may emit a `block` event to cancel a previous `done` event so that the Login button cannot be clicked yet.
+* `afterPaswordVerified` requirements are responsible for displaying a custom error message when the `error` Vue prop is set to an error object.
+* `afterPasswordVerified` requirements that set the `askForConfirmation` property are also responsible for displaying a custom success message when the `success` Vue prop is true.

 While there is no fixed structure for the Vue components, a typical outline looks like: